virteal/l8/README.md

-    .fail               -- true if task done but with an error .error              -- return last raised error (ie last thrown exception) .result             -- return result of last executed step .timeout( milli )   -- cancel task if not done in time .sleep( milli )     -- block on step for a while, then move to next step .wait( promise )    -- block task until some lock opens, promise agnostic -- misc
+    .fail               -- true if task done but with an error .error              -- return last raised error (ie last thrown exception) .result             -- return result of last executed step .timeout( milli )   -- cancel task if it is not done in time .sleep( milli )     -- block on step for a while, then move to next step .wait( promise )    -- block task until some lock opens, promise agnostic

+    -- misc
     .l8                 -- return global L8 object, also root task
     .task               -- return current task